5 Best iPad POS Systems for Small Businesses

 - Free subscriptions have limited customer support

-- Some add-ons can get pricey
+- Some add-ons can get expensive

 Square POS is the most convenient choice for small and new business owners.
 A cloud-based POS system, it offers a strong set of restaurant and retail features for free while providing additional premium tools for growing retail, restaurant, salon, and ecommerce businesses.
-For all these reasons, Square is also our favorite overall POS system for small businesses.
+For all these reasons, Square is also our top-recommended overall POS system for small businesses.

 Square builds its in-house card processing solution into every Square account.
 Your subscription comes with a free magstripe card reader to turn any iPad device into a payment terminal. iPad POS users will love that Square’s POS subscriptions allow you to operate the POS app on an unlimited number of terminals.
+Square also has Buy Now, Pay Later (BNPL) functionality for both in-person and online sales through Afterpay.

 Square’s new Square Stand turns your iPad into a sleek countertop POS.
+(Source: Square)

 Related: